Yet the other side of the story I’ve never told is the story

 And then this week as the anniversary of her death was approaching, something came to me.
 It was a flash of

-clarity from what has now become a chain of events that unfolded so quickly, at the time, I could hardly process anything.
-I saw my six friends from high school all sitting
+clarity from what has now become a chain of events that unfolded so quickly that at the time I could hardly process anything.
+I saw my closest friends from high school, the six people I used to do everything with, all sitting

 around the kitchen table in the house where I grew up.
 I don’t remember what we